 Common Damsel Bug - Nabis rugosus

 Length 6.5 to 7.5 mm, and, N. rugosus is yellow-brown in colour, with rather pale forewings.
+The length of the 2nd antennal segment is greater than the maximum width of the pronotum.
 This species is almost always brachypterous, the forewings reaching the end of the abdomen, or stopping just short of it.
 Macropterous (fully-winged) specimens are much rarer, and may be confused with N. ferus, and particularly N. pseudoferus.

 Widespread in grassy habitats.